jdcantrell/goodrobot.net/src/posts/local-dev.md

 content.
 If you want to use this to develop a non-static site, just fire up your dev server on 127.0.0.1:8080 and then visit your domain.

+##SELinux settings
-Note: SELinux will prevent nginx from accessing user directories by default.
+SELinux will prevent nginx from accessing user directories by default.
 On Fedora the easiest way to fix this is to check the selinux notifcations and follow the instructions it gives for allowing access.